timotejroiko/tiny-discord/docs/InteractionServer.md

 |path|string|no|"/"|Path on which to accept interaction webhooks|
 |server|server \| object|no|-|Server options or a custom server \* \*\*|

 \* If `server` is an instance of (http/https/http2/net/tls).Server, InteractionServer will attach itself to it like a middleware.
-Otherwise `server` is an object of options given to one of the built-in servers.
-If the `server` object includes `cert` and `key` properties, it is passed to `http2.createSecureServer`, otherwise it is passed to `http.createServer`.
+Otherwise `server` can be an options object given to one of the built-in servers.
+If the object includes `cert` and `key` properties, it is passed to `http2.createSecureServer`, otherwise it is passed to `http.createServer`.

 &nbsp;

-### Interaction
+### InteractionData

 |parameter|type|description|
 |-|-|-|